 The Office of Spiritual Engagement

-Community Engagement and Service-Learning
+Center for Community Engagement and Service-Learning

 Bringing the classroom into the community, the Center for Community Engagement and Service-Learning encourages students become engaged in the many cultures of our own society.